 Speaking of liver dysfunction, if you really want to roll down the gastro doc’s socks, put a small drop of FD &C #3 yellow food dye in each eye for the Sclera Ictera from hell.
 They’ll run a bilirubin test on you and be scratching their heads when it comes up normal.
 The Maybelline eye shadow just gives you that ghoulish look .
 You can also accomplish this by staying up for 40 hrs before the C&P.

 Obviously, the only way to get any bang for your buck is to have an indoor shooting range or a place where you can safely discharge a handgun just prior to departing for the hearing C&P. But not just any handgun.
 You’ll need to use a supersonic round such as a 9 mm, .41 cal., .357 or .44 magnum.
 The reason is elementary.
 They’re hypersonic.
 Absent any hearing protection, you’re good to go for 40% after about six rounds.
 Most (but not all) of your hearing will come back in the following weeks.
 After preparing for about five hearing tests this way, you’ll begin to notice a high pitched ringing that never goes away.
 That’s called tinnitus and it’s nothing to worry about.
 It’s good for another 10% on top of any hearing loss.
 Just make sure you tell them its near-constant and strikingly loud.
 We don’t think of this as cheating.
-You can remember back when you were firing those 155s for effect on Firebase Bronco at 0200 in ’68 where your ears felt exactly the same for a few weeks.
+You can remember back when you were firing those 155s for effect on Firebase Bronco at 0200 in ’68 where your ears felt exactly the same for a few years.
 All you’re doing is approximating the same or similar conditions to make the tests more authentic.
 And don’t bother the technician with these details.
 They’re too busy doing the tests and calibrating their machines.
 You don’t want to distract them and run the chance of coming up with flawed data.
 Mum’s the word here.
 Trust me.
+FYI … Be sure you leave a window or door open when using an indoor range.
+Detonation of a supersonic round in an enclosed setting usually results in a broken window

 PTSD Tips and Tricks